 How were fellows selected and what were the eligibility requirements?

 Disability Futures was born out of a year-long research study that interviewed dozens of disabled artists and creative practitioners across the country to inform how Ford, Mellon, and other philanthropies can better serve disabled artists, journalists, and documentary filmmakers.
 It was intentionally designed by, for and with disabled practitioners at many levels.

-The 20 fellows were nominated by disabled practitioners who recognized the excellence of their work and were invited to express their interest in participating in the program.
+Each cohort of fellows were nominated by disabled practitioners who recognized the excellence of their work and were invited to express their interest in participating in the program.

 They come from established cultural centers, like Brooklyn and the Bay Area, but also from smaller communities across the country, like Hopkins, Minnesota and Burlington, Vermont.
 They are leaders in their respective fields, who have won awards at festivals and competitions, been featured at leading museums, and have created film and content that is widely distributed.

 It is an exceptionally diverse group of practitioners, encompassing a majority who are Black, Indigenous, and People of Color or who identify as LGBTQIA+.
 The Fellows span multiple generations and various artistic practices, ranging from choreography to filmmaking to media to architecture and design.

 What will the fellows receive?